evasingh007/Car_Automation/README.md

-# Smart Sensor Tracking System
+# Car_Automation
 ## Description
 This project is an IoT system using an ESP32 microcontroller to monitor and control various sensors and actuators via MQTT.
-It includes functionalities for temperature, pressure, air quality, and light measurement, as well as servo motor control.
+It includes functionalities for temperature, pressure, air quality, and light measurement, as well as servo motor control to control steering wheel car window opening whenever pressure get high .

 ## Table of Contents
 - [Usage](#usage)